NanoTank/sonarqube-report-translator/README.md

 ```shell
 bin/console srt:translate:phpmd path/to/input/file.json path/to/output/file.json [--type] [--severity]
 ```
-With the optional switches *type* and *severity* you can override the output values of your report in case you need to.
+With the optional switches *issueType* and *severity* you can override the output values of your report in case you need to.
 You can also run
 ```shell
 bin/console srt:translate path/to/input/file.json path/to/output/file.json [--type] [--severity]